About Catalyst CEO Champions For Change

 As senior leaders, we hold ourselves and our teams accountable to make change happen and accelerate diversity, inclusion, and equity of opportunity within our organizations.
 We won’t rest until we can all succeed together.

-To that end, we commit to continuing to strengthen the diversity and inclusion metrics, policies, and practices across our organizations.
-We commit to reviewing and improving the pipeline of women of diverse backgrounds for advancement and empowering them with a strong support system.
+To that end, we commit to strengthening the metrics, policies, and practices across our organizations toward fair and equitable outcomes.
+We commit to reviewing and improving the pipeline of women of marginalized backgrounds for advancement and empowering them with a strong support system.
 We commit to identifying and working to reduce any structural barriers or unconscious bias that may exist and to doing everything we can to continue to build an inclusive workplace culture.

 We will drive these actions with Catalyst, a global thought leader and partner in advancing women through workplace inclusion for 60+ years.
 And, in partnership with Catalyst, we will publicly report on our collective progress, so we can continue to learn, improve, and accelerate change and inclusive prosperity for everyone.